Judert/actualpoints/README.md

 ### [actualpoints.com](https://www.actualpoints.com/)

-My private markdown blog where users can apply to write for the site and once approved can sign in, edit their profile and post articles.
+Markdown blog where users can apply to write for the site and once approved can sign in, edit their profile and post articles.
 I launched the site in July and got approved for Adsense in August.
 I took an Agile approach hence only the essential features are present at this point in time.

 I don't plan on publishing more articles as this was just a learning experience.